mend/renovate-ce-ee/docs/overview.md

 ## Versioning

-Mend Renovate Self-hosted products have their own versioning and release schedule, independent of Renovate CLI versioning.
+Mend Renovate Self-hosted Apps have their own versioning and release schedule, independent of Renovate CLI versioning.

-Additionally, it is intended that Mend Renovate will have a slower release cadence than Renovate CLI in order to provide greater stability for Enterprise use.
+Additionally, it is intended that Mend Renovate Self-hosted Apps will have a slower release cadence than Renovate CLI in order to provide greater stability for Enterprise use.

-Specifically, use of SemVer for Mend Renovate Self-hosted:
+Specifically, use of SemVer for Mend Renovate Self-hosted Apps:

 **Major**: Used only for breaking changes